davidallert/vteam_frontend_public/README.md

-# Frontend repository for the public view.
+# Frontend repository for the public client.